arduino/docs-content/content/hardware/_unlisted/boards/nano-matter/tutorials/user-manual/content.md

 ![Nano Matter Built-in Push Button](assets/button.png)

-The button pulls the input to ground when pressed, so is important to define the **pull-up resistor** to avoid undesired behavior by leaving the input floating.
+The button pulls the input to the ground when pressed, so is important to define the **pull-up resistor** to avoid undesired behavior by leaving the input floating.

 Here you can find a complete example code to blink the built-in RGB LED of the Nano Matter: